• Skip to primary navigation

 Low Back Pain & MRI Results: Here’s What You Should Know

 If suffering from chronic low back pain or experiencing a sudden (acute) onset of pain, the first question is usually going to be, “What’s injured?”
-It’s a completely understandable question that seems necessary to solve pain.
 Once we identify the injured body part, we’ll know how to fix it and reduce the pain.
 This is where we once thought an MRI would fit in the picture.
 However, that’s not the case.

 Instead, researchers have found that an MRI does not help predict your outcomes of acute or chronic low back pain.
 It may also simply increase your risk of having dangerous surgery, unnecessary injection or be prescribed use of addictive opioids.